levirabreu/DSS_Q-LearningVariableGreedyAlgorithm_nowait_FSSP/README.md

-# A decision support system based on variable greedy algorithm for Flow shop scheduling problem with no wait and just-in-time minimization
+# A decision support system based on q-learning variable greedy algorithm for Flow shop scheduling problem with no wait and just-in-time minimization

 ## Intellectual Property Rights